wp-plugins/rs-feedburner/readme.txt

 This plugin is a fork of the original FeedBurner Feedsmith plugin by Steve Smith.
 Since it was discontinued, I picked up where it left off so we all can have an actively updated plugin.

 == Upgrade Notice ==
-= 1.4.3 =
+= 1.4.4 =
-Added an uninstall function to clean up data upon deleting, added validation check for feed URLs, and made various minor code improvements.
+Minor bug fix, and made various minor code improvements.
 Please see Changelog for details.